ZaTribune/springboot-microservices-websocket-example/README.md

  that also accepts websocket request and responds with a websocket response going all the way back to the client.

-## Nonfunctional Requirements
-- the backend database should be an open source standard SQL variety of PostgreSQL
-- must provide scripts for deployment and running unit tests

-## Expected Deliverables
-- the entire project: code and database
-- instructions on how to deploy it
-- REST API documentation (Swagger preferred but anything clear is fine)

-## Steps to deploy
-- Just load this project on your preferred IDE e.g. Intellij or Netbeans ...etc and Maven will load all dependencies and configure directories.
-- This project uses an embedded "h2 database" so there's no need for a dbms e.g. MySQL or Postgres ...etc

 ## Authors
    **Muhammad Ali** - find me on : [LinkedIn](https://www.linkedin.com/in/zatribune).